Yoshi: In other media

-Yoshi is also prominently featured within Universal Destinations & Experiences' immersive Super Nintendo World areas.
-Yoshi appears within the Mario Kart: Bowser's Challenge attraction, and the Universal Studios Japan iteration of the land features a Yoshi's Adventure attraction that is themed to the Yoshi's Island series.
+Yoshi is featured prominently within Universal Destinations & Experiences' immersive Super Nintendo World areas, appearing in the Mario Kart: Bowser's Challenge attraction, and the Universal Studios Japan iteration of the land features a Yoshi's Adventure attraction that is themed to the Yoshi's Island series.

 Promotion and reception

 Yoshi is one of the most recognizable characters in the Mario series and is featured in a myriad of Mario merchandise, such as toys, shirts, and figures.
 Yoshi also appeared in two of Happy Meal promotions of Mario toys, which only featured Mario, Donkey Kong, and Yoshi.
 Yoshi was also one of the 12 initial amiibo figurines.
 As part of the release of Yoshi's Woolly World, Yoshi Amiibo made out of yarn are either bundled with the game or sold separately.
 In addition to the regular-sized green, pink and light blue yarn Yoshi Amiibo, an 8-inch tall, green "Mega Yarn Yoshi" has been released.

 Since debuting in Super Mario World, Yoshi has received largely positive reception.
 An article in Electronic Gaming Monthly commented, "Maybe it was the undeniable dino charm.
 Maybe it was the insatiable appetite that put fellow foe-eater Kirby to shame.
 Or maybe it was the status of being Mario's newest best buddy.
 Whatever the reason, gamers took an immediate liking to Yoshi and his multicolored kin when Super Mario World hatched him into the pantheon of classic game characters."
 The 2011 issue of the Guinness World Records Gamer's Edition ranked Yoshi at 21st place in their list of the "Top 50 Video Game Characters of All Time", making him the second highest-ranked Mario character on the list, of which Mario himself is ranked first.
 In a poll conducted in 2008, Yoshi was voted as the third-favorite video game character in Japan, with Cloud Strife and Mario placing second and first, respectively.
 GameTrailers created a special tribute video for Yoshi for the release of Super Mario Galaxy 2.
 Yardbarker included Yoshi in their "The most memorable characters from old school Nintendo games", stating that "Yoshi began life in Super Mario World.
 However, the dinosaur with the lengthy tongue was swiftly spun off into his own video games.
-There’s Yoshi’s Island, Yoshi’s Cookie, and more.
+There's Yoshi's Island, Yoshi's Cookie, and more.
 Yoshi is off doing his own thing a lot of the time."
-Chris Carter of Destructoid described Yoshi, along with Poochy, as "cute as hell" in the "Poochy & Yoshi’s Woolly World" promotion.
-Yoshi was voted one of the finest dinosaurs of pop culture by Jim Vorel of Paste, he said that "Yoshi has been a fan favorite since he first appeared alongside Mario on the Super Nintendo Entertainment System.
+Chris Carter of Destructoid described Yoshi, along with Poochy, as "cute as hell" in the "Poochy & Yoshi's Woolly World" promotion.
+Yoshi was voted one of the finest dinosaurs of pop culture by Jim Vorel of Paste, who stated that "Yoshi has been a fan favorite since he first appeared alongside Mario on the Super Nintendo Entertainment System.
 That's why he's the most famous dinosaur in the world."